Weekly Update on Spread of Coronavirus

 Messenger Reporter

-HOUSTON COUNTY – After avoiding the Coronavirus since the outbreak began, last Friday, April 17, it was reported Houston County had three confirmed cases of COV
+HOUSTON COUNTY – After avoiding the Coronavirus since the outbreak began, on Friday, April 17, it was reported Houston County had three confirmed cases of COVID-19.
+Two weeks later, that number has tripled.

-According to a post on the city of Crockett’s official Facebook page, “As of this afternoon, April 17, 2020, the City of Crockett received news from Crockett Medical Center that there are three Houston County residents that tested positive for COVID-19.
-We just now received the update that these tests were confirmed by a CDC lab, however this has not yet been verified by the Texas Department of State Health Services (TxDSHS).”

 On April 22, the number of positive cases in Houston County was updated to six.
-As of Friday, April 24 at 1:30 pm, the number remained the same.
+As of Friday, May 1 at 12:30 pm, the number had moved to nine.

+According to a post on the city of Crockett’s official Facebook page, “As of April 30, the City of Crockett received notice that there are nine Houston County residents that tested positive for COVID-19.

-Meanwhile, in Anderson County the number of confirmed cases of COVID-19 had increased from 14 on Tuesday, April 21 to 19 on Saturday, April 25.
-The numbers reflected 18 cases in Palestine and one in Elkhart, according to the Northeast Texas Public Health District.
+Meanwhile, in Anderson County the number of confirmed cases of COVID-19 had increased from 14 on Tuesday, April 21 to 19 on Saturday, April 25 and by May 1, the number stood at 30.

+Also on May 1, the number of cases per county – for those counties surrounding Houston and Anderson Counties – were: Angelina – 54; Cherokee – 16; Freestone – 5; Henderson – 25; Leon – 6; Madison – 1; Trinity – 8; and Walker – 269.

 The Messenger first started tracking the spread of the virus in the East Texas area on Wednesday, March 25.
 At that time, the TxDSHS reported there were 13,325 COVID-19 tests which had been administered.
 The TDHHS further reported 974 confirmed cases of the Coronavirus Disease and 12 deaths in the Lone Star State.